finercoder/KADOS/m5/README.md

   - you can change the background color of the terminal with "bgcolor" then a color (black, blue, cyan, red, purple, gray, lime, teal, orange); at startup you default to black.
 WARNING: SETTING COLOR TO GRAY IS NOT ADVISED SINCE THE TEXT IS GRAY
   - you can clear the terminal screen by typing "clear"
   - you can enter "ps" to display the pids that are currently active
-  - when you perform a "dir" the shell prints out the names of all programs in the directory as well as the amount of sectors they each take up with column labels
+  - when you perform a "dir" (or "ls") the shell prints out the names of all programs in the directory as well as the amount of sectors they each take up with column labels

 Testing
 ==============